dart-lang/language/resources/type-system/flow-analysis.md

   that point.
 (Note that a variable cannot be both definitely assigned and definitely unassigned at any location).

-- `writeCaptured` is a boolean value indicating whether a closure unenvaluated late variable initializer might exist at the given point in the source code, which could potentially write to the variable.
+- `writeCaptured` is a boolean value indicating whether a closure or an unevaluated late variable initializer might exist at the given point in the source code, which could potentially write to the variable.
 Note that for purposes of write captures performed by a late variable initializer, we only consider